sainikhilrai/Machine-Learning/README.md

 # Machine-Learning
+It contains the codes for binary and k-class logistic regression.
-It contains the codes and results of applying machine learning algorithm on some datasets.
+It also contains the results and inferences of performing logistic regression on some datasets.